Description

 Instructor Eve Klein

-Eve Klein, MD is a Senior Medical Director for substance use treatment programs in Oregon.
-Dr. Klein is CODA’s Senior Medical Director.
-She is board certified in neurology and addiction medicine, and completed fellowships in both pain medicine and addiction medicine at OHSU.
-She has worked at CODA since 2016 and also currently serves as the Associate Medical Director for the Oregon Medical Board.
-Dr. Klein is an assistant professor at OHSU, where she teaches medical students on the topics of opioids, pain, substance use disorders, and medical regulation.
-Prior to her work in addiction medicine, Dr. Klein practiced pain medicine.
+Eve Klein, MD is Senior Medical Director for CODA and for substance use treatment programs in Oregon.
+She is board certified in neurology and addiction medicine, and she completed fellowships in pain medicine and addiction medicine at OHSU.
+Dr. Klein has worked at CODA since 2016, and she currently serves as Associate Medical Director for the Oregon Medical Board.
+She is also an assistant professor at OHSU, where she teaches medical students about pain, opioids, substance use disorders, and medical regulation.

 Instructor Lydia Bartholow

-Lydia Bartholow, DNP, PMHNP, CARN-AP is a doctorally prepared psychiatric nurse practitioner with a specialty in addiction medicine and trauma-informed care.
-She currently works as the medical director of addiction services at a large behavioral health hospital and is on faculty at UCSF and OHSU.
-She speaks nationally on topics such as co-occuring disorders, harm reduction and substance use disorder care system improvement.
-She focuses all parts of her practice on radical public health, harm reduction and anti-oppression work.
-Lydia lives in Portland, OR, on Chinook, Kathlamet, Clackamas and Kalapuya land.
+Lydia Bartholow, DNP, PMHNP, CARN-AP is a psychiatric nurse practitioner specializing in addiction medicine and trauma-informed care.
+She serves as Medical Director of Addiction Services at a large behavioral health hospital and is faculty at UCSF and OHSU.
+Dr. Bartholow is a national speaker on co-occurring disorders, harm reduction, and substance use care system improvement.
+Her work is grounded in public health, harm reduction, and anti-oppression frameworks.
+She is based in Portland, Oregon.

 Pricing